So, how much time should I allow to do all it takes to MOUNT a production?

 Helpers – In order to do a musical, the main “helpers” are the Director, Assistant Director (or producer), musical director or vocal coach, stage manager, choreographer, costumer, and scenic designer, and they may even want helpers to help them.
 If you do not have people to do these jobs, the few helpers available must do all of the jobs.
 Depending on the size of the cast, try to use the 10:1 rule.
 For every 8-10 children have at least one adult helper.
 That way, the jobs can be equally divided and the children’s varied activities can be more easily managed.

-So get out there and start MOUNTING one of the Musicals on this site or one of the Mini-Musicals coming soon!
+So get out there and start MOUNTING one of the Musicals or Mini-Musicals on this site!
 Break a leg!